SolaceDev/solace-dev-codelabs/markdown/Boomi-request-reply/Boomi-request-reply.md

 ### Create a new Process

 - In your Boomi environment, create a new Process.
-You may call it anything you like, we will be calling ours Boomi Requestor
+You may call it anything you like.
+We will be calling ours Boomi Requestor

 ![Boomi Request Process Create](img/CreateBoomiReqReplyProcess.png)